This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The Durmitor Ring

 The Durmitor Ring is a panoramic road route designed to showcase the best of Durmitor National Park.
-An incredibly scenic drive, it is a wonderful way to experience the natural beauty of Durmitor, especially if you are not able to undertake longer hikes.
+An incredibly scenic drive or an awesome route for a Montenegro bike tour, it is a wonderful way to experience the natural beauty of Durmitor, especially if you are not able to undertake longer hikes.

 The Durmitor Ring is not a single continuous road but rather a series of interconnected routes that form a loop around the park, starting in Žabljak.
 The entire circuit is about 100 kilometers (62 miles), includes several mountain passes, and can take several hours to complete, depending on how often you stop and your driving speed.